 Igor Wakhevitch is a a french composer who has worked in many musical directions, always sensitive to new ways of expressing sonic sound constructions.
 In different contexts, he explored the acousmatic approach of processed sounds but also occasionaly dissipates this compositional form into psych rock aesthetic.

 He studied electroacoustic techniques at the “Groupe de Recherches Musicales” (GRM) of the ORTF, under the direction of Pierre Schaeffer, an eminent musicologist and visionary.
-Jean-Michel Jarre is a friend of his.

-« Logos » (EMI) and « Nagual » (EMI), « Hathor » (Atlantic) « Let’s Start » (EMI), and many other compositionsreveal pretty excellent spectral forms and modulations which concentrates the listener in seriously profound, immersive mentalscapes.
-A few pieces contain rocking, spaced out instrumentations in the genre of cosmic krautrock classics (during this early period, Igor Wakhevitch was also a great friend of Robert Wyatt and Mick Ratledge, the legendary leaders of the british psychedelic rock band, the Soft Machine ; he had also several encounters with David Gilmour and the legendary british band the Pink Floyd .
+A few pieces contain rocking, spaced out instrumentations in the genre of cosmic krautrock classics (during this early period, Igor Wakhevitch was also a great friend of Robert Wyatt and Mick Ratledge, the legendary leaders of the british psychedelic rock band, the Soft Machine ; first to listen his music and album, the Pink Floyd praised him at the point to encourage him to come to London : according to them, England would have been a very auspicious and favorable place for his music and musical experimentations and researches. .

 At the height of his carrer, he was twent-six yeara old, Igor Wakhevitch was asked to compose the music of Salvador Dali’s opera « Être Dieu » (To Be God) with Salvador Dali acting his own charachter.
 Recorded in EMI Studios in Paris.